 By understanding the reasons behind no shows, medical practices can start to reduce the number of missed patient appointments.

 Using Appointment Software to Reduce No Shows

 What are missed patient appointments costing your medical practice?
 An American Medical News article notes, “Cancellations disrupt the practice’s patient flow, waste physicians’ time and hurt the bottom line, prompting some doctors to charge a no-show fee, or even terminate relationships with chronic offenders.”
 As a result, it’s important that medical practices get a handle on no shows and implement effective processes to reduce their likelihood.

-First, you need specifics on the reason for missed patient appointments — maybe it’s one of the reasons above or a combination of them, but perhaps it’s different altogether.
+First, you need specifics on the reason for missed doctor appointments — maybe it’s one of the reasons above or a combination of them, but perhaps it’s different altogether.
 The American Medical News article suggests analyzing the data collected to identify any possible trends, such as a higher number of no shows for a specific day or time period.

 Then, consider using a patient engagement platform to automate the reminder process.
 This reduces the burden on staff, allowing them to focus on other critical tasks.
 A system like PatientBond, for example, allows medical practices to automatically send appointment reminders via phone, text or email, based on patient preferences.